 Some of the most tragic cases of negligence are those that result in the untimely death of a family member.
 These give rise to particular kinds of claims that are governed by statute, the common law, as well as the Utah State Constitution.
-If medical malpractice has resulted in the loss of life, you need attorneys that understand the legal requirements in order to protect your claims and recover for the loss.
+If medical malpractice has resulted in the loss of life, you need an attorney that understands the legal requirements to protect your claims and recover for the loss.

 Under Utah’s Wrongful Death Statute, people who have lost family members to negligence have a right of “action for damages against the person causing the death.”
 Under this provision, certain family members are entitled to recover damages for their individual losses, which include financial support furnished; loss of affection, counsel and advice; the loss of deceased’s care and solicitude for the welfare of the family; and loss of the comfort and pleasure the family of the deceased would have received.